Arjunsethuram/week_4/README.md

 #### Step 1: Refresh the page

-In this project create one pacmen and move the pacmen in horizontal in same velocity
+In this project create one pacmen and move the pacmen in horizontal in same velocity.